ishwersharma13/todo_nextJS/README.md

 Technologies Used
-=>Next.js:  Next.js ured as the framework for building the application.
+=>Next.js:  Next.js ured as the framework for building the application. <br>
-=>TypeScript: Used for codebase in TypeScript to ensure type safety and improve maintainability.
+=>TypeScript: Used for codebase in TypeScript to ensure type safety and improve maintainability.<br>
-=>Tailwind CSS: Utilized Tailwind CSS for styling and layout purposes.
+=>Tailwind CSS: Utilized Tailwind CSS for styling and layout purposes.<br>
-=>Git: Used Git for version control and provide a Git repository with your project.
+=>Git: Used Git for version control and provide a Git repository with your project.<br>

-<br><br>